-What is VO2 Max score?
+What is VO2 Max or cardio fitness score?

-Aerobic capacity test (VO2 Max) also known as the maximum oxygen consumption test measures the maximum amount of oxygen an athlete can use during intense activity levels.
+The aerobic capacity test (VO2max), also known as the maximum oxygen consumption test, measures the maximum amount of oxygen a person (usually an athlete) can use during intense activity levels.

 A higher VO2 max indicates a higher level of cardiovascular fitness and endurance.

 This has made the VO2 max metric the “gold standard” measure of overall fitness for endurance trainers.

-Because endurance athletes have trained their bodies to use oxygen more efficiently, more oxygen circulates to their muscles and allows them to work faster and harder.
+Because endurance athletes have trained their bodies to use oxygen more efficiently, more oxygen circulates to their muscles, allowing them to work faster and harder.

 What factors influence a person’s VO2 max score?

-The better your muscles are at utilizing oxygen from your blood, the better your VO2 max reading.
+- The better your muscles are at utilizing oxygen from your blood, the better your VO2 max reading

-Generally, VO2max declines with age (about 2% per year after age 30) and males typically have a greater oxygen consumption value than females.
+Generally, VO2 max declines with age (about 2% per year after age 30), and males typically have a greater oxygen consumption value than females.

 VO2 Max Norms for Men